wavezync/vue3-google-signin/docs/guide/one-tap-login.md

 You may want to trigger One Tap flow manually.
 This can be achived by using the returns of `useOneTap`.

 ::: tip
-To disable automatic prompt you can set `disableAutomaticPrompt: true` property.
+:bulb: To disable automatic prompt you can set `disableAutomaticPrompt: true` property.
 :::

 <<< @/guide/snippets/one-tap-login/trigger-manual.vue